awsdocs/aws-cdk-guide/doc_source/cloudformation.md

 Under the hood, these constructs are implemented using AWS CloudFormation resources, which are available in the `CfnXxx` classes in each library\.
 For example, the [Bucket](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-s3/bucket.html) construct uses the [CfnBucket](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-s3/cfnbucket.html) resource \(as well as other resources, depending on what bucket APIs are used\)\.

 **Important**
-Avoid interacting directly with AWS CloudFormation unless absolutely necessary, such as when a AWS CDK AWS Construct Library does not provide the needed functionality\.
+Avoid interacting directly with AWS CloudFormation unless absolutely necessary, such as when an AWS Construct Library construct does not provide the needed functionality\.